magento/devdocs/guides/v2.0/migration/migration-migrate-data.md

 **Possible reason for error:** some database entities belong to Magento 1 extensions that do not exist in the Magento 2 database.

 Below are the possible ways to handle these errors.
-Run the Data Migration Tool again to see if the issues have been resolved.

 ### Fix errors: Install corresponding Magento 2 extensions